DaveBackus/Data_Bootcamp/README.md

 To install it on your computer, follow [these instructions](http://davebackus.github.io/Data_Bootcamp/install.html#python-on-your-computer).
 If you're stumped, come 30 minutes early to our first session.

-**Webcast.**  We have set up a "webinar" for people who cannot be here in person.
+**Webinar.**  We have set up a "webinar" for people who cannot be here in person.
 Please register [here](https://attendee.gotowebinar.com/register/3554985340709263362) for SQL Bootcamp at NYU Stern School of Business.
 After registering, you will receive a confirmation email with information about joining the webinar.

 The webinar gives you access to a live stream and the ability to ask questions.
 We think we'll also have a recording we can offer to people who want to view it later, but we're not sure yet -- we're new to the technology.
 We'll post more information about that here when we have it.